Is it part of daily life and are we supposed to be stressed all the time?

 Probably not but someone has to make sure everyone is fed, washed, has clean clothes and homework got done.
 It’s part of your routine and how you work the day in between juggling work and family.

-But what happens when that routine is shoved so far to the side and you’re blindsided by the current situation.
+But what happens when that routine is disrupted?
 As many Kiwi families have discovered, loss of routine is incredibly stressful.
-However as we find ourselves midway through, you will have started to find your groove and hopefully feeling a bit better.
+However as we find ourselves on the other side, you will have started to find your groove and hopefully feeling a bit better.

 These two hormones can throw off your already delicate hormonal imbalance.
 When you run on adrenaline for too long you can end up with adrenal fatigue which can weaken your immune system at the time when you actually need a strong immune system.
 Imbalanced hormones can make you feel worse and then you could feel even more stressed.